Atithi Tum Kab Jaoge?: Plot

-By this point, Puneet, now jobless, and Munmun are desperately hoping for Lambodar to leave, he having stayed for well over two months.
+By this point, Puneet, now jobless, and Munmun are desperately hoping for Lambodar to leave, he had stayed for well over two months.
 They ask a friend acting in a TV serial to fake a relative's death so that Lambodar will depart, but the friend gets arrested instead after Lambodar sees through the hoax.
 On another occasion the couple has to go to Delhi; Munmun arranges for Lambodar's train tickets and pretends to be tearful when he leaves, but they later discover that Lambodar jumped off the train and returned to their flat.
 The couple books a hotel room one night along with Ayush, but Puneet is arrested when a police raid discovers him apparently 'molesting' Munmun.
 They then hire a don to send Lambodar back, but Lambodar instead takes him home, thus saving his life because he would otherwise have been shot by a rival gang.

 Time passes and Puneet is accepted back into his job as Taneja apologizes when he realizes how brave Puneet was when he was defending his Chacha while he was mute as his wife was abusing his own father.
 Puneet also gets his repossessed car back from the bank on account of Chacha's friendship with an apparent nobody (who Puneet treats with disdain) who turns out to the manager of the bank.
 His kid also shines in his school thanks to the lessons taught by Chachaji earning the praise of the teachers.
 They eventually warm up to realize the value of having elders in the house.

 On the occasion of Ganesh Chaturthi, during the immersion celebrations at Juhu beach, Lambodar goes missing in a stampede, and Puneet spends the night at a hospital hoping he was not killed.
 He returns home in the morning only to find Lambodar hale and hearty, and the couple begs for forgiveness as Lambodar is about to leave.
-At this point a second son of Putani's arrives — the actual Pappu — and asks Lambodar to stay at his home, apologising profusely for the confusion as his flat number was the same as Puneet's, but in a different tower in the same housing society.
+At this point a second son of Putani's arrives — the actual Pappu — and asks Lambodar to stay at his home, apologising profusely for the confusion as his flat number was the same as Puneet's but in a different tower in the same housing society.